GridTools/serialbox/docs/sphinx/index.rst

 :doc:`Using Serialbox as an external library with CMake <Usage>` Notes on using the CMake module of Serialbox.

+:doc:`Debugging stencils with sdb (stencil-debugger) <sdb>` Introduction to the stencil-debugger of Serialbox.

 API Documentation
 =================